moechofe/lowresrmx/asset.dev/manual.md

 It will print `123`.

-To avoid this behavior, encapsulate the argument by round bracket `(identifier)`.
+To avoid this behavior, encapsulate the argument in round brackets `(identifier)`.

     sub modify_it(a)
         a=123